Here’s How to Optimize Windows 11 For Gaming

 Tip 9.
 Enhance C Drive Space

 Another tip for optimizing Windows 11 for gaming is to expand your C drive space.
-Games can run slow if your C drive is full because games need free space to render.
+Games can run slowly if your C drive is full because games need free space to render.

 So, here you can use EaseUS Partition Master to extend the C drive.
 It is a powerful and simple tool to manage your disk partitions and spaces.